Find Affordable College Courses

 undefined

-Of the students who received a natural resources and conservation master's degree from UMN Twin Cities, 84% were white.
-This is above average for this degree on the natiowide level.
+Of the students who received a natural resources & conservation master's degree from UMN Twin Cities, 73% were white.
+This is typical for this degree on the natiowide level.
+In the natural resources & conservation master's program at this school, racial-ethnic minorities make up 27% of degree recipients.
+That is 4% better than the national average.*

-The following table and chart show the race/ethnicity for students who recently graduated from University of Minnesota - Twin Cities with a master's in natural resources and conservation.
+The following table and chart show the race/ethnicity for students who recently graduated from University of Minnesota - Twin Cities with a master's in natural resources & conservation.

 undefined